IMF gives China's currency prized reserve asset status

 The addition is likely to fuel demand for China's currency and for renminbi-denominated assets as central banks and foreign fund managers adjust their portfolios to reflect the yuan's new status.

-Moody's Investors Service said it would give a confidence boost for investors in yuan assets and it expected more yuan-denominated bonds from non-Chinese issuers in China, and an increase in Beijing's quotas for cross-border investment channels.

-But analysts said investors would nevertheless remain cautious as long as China did not fully liberalize capital controls or allow the currency to float freely.
+But analysts said investors would likely remain cautious as long as China did not fully liberalize capital controls or allow the currency to float freely.

 "'Freely usable' meant freely usable to reserve managers and available to official institutions," said Steven Englander, head of G10 foreign exchange strategy at Citi in New York.